The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 • If you are over age 71 (Canada Revenue Agency’s age limit), you may still claim the CPRSP benefit, up to your RRSP deduction limit, if you:

-• Have a spousal (where you are the registered contributor) RRSP and your spouse is 71 years old or younger.
+• Have a spousal RRSP (where you are the registered contributor) and your spouse is 71 years old or younger.

 Eligible retirement savings vehicles